 When a unit falls back, the player selects any one stand from the unit and moves it back.
-In this case, 'back' is defined as behind the line drawn across the front of the stand as for visibility.
+In this case, 'back' is defined as behind the line drawn across the line of contact with the enemy units.
 See Diagram 52.1 and 52.2.
-Other stands can then be moved into formation as convenient so long as they do not exceed their permitted move.
-They can be positioned forward of the line established for the first stand if desired.
-Note that the unit does not necessarily fall back towards its own base edge or its own friends - the 'back' position is worked out relative to the first stand moved.
+Other stands can then be moved into formation as convenient so long as they don not exceed their permitted move.
+They can be positioned forward of the line established of the first stand if desired.
+Note that the unit does not necessarily fall back towards its own base edge of its own friends - the 'back' position is worked out relative to the first stand moved.